marph91/jimmy/docs/formats/default.md

-This page describes how to import notes from single files or folders (recursively) to markdown.
+This page describes how to convert notes from single files or folders (recursively) to Markdown.

 ## Supported Formats